Kyriosity/convert-smth/readme+/doc_uval-pipe.md

 # Custom Angular pipe for UValues

-The project library provides you with a ready to use pipe for Angular, which can convert and adjust presentation of *measurables*.
+The project library provides you with a ready to use pipe for Angular, which can convert and adjust presentation of *quantified*.

 For example of its application look into the markup of [Aircrafts table](../src/app/components/units/avia/aircrafts/aircrafts-descr-table/aircrafts-descr-table.component.html).